exonum/exonum-doc/src/advanced/consensus/consensus-details.md

   round with the given `state_hash`.
 - If:

-  - we have formed +2/3 `Precommit` for the same round and `propose_hash`.
+  - the node has formed +2/3 `Precommit` for the same round and `propose_hash`.
-  - we know this proposal
+  - the node knows this proposal
-  - we know all of its transactions
+  - the node knows all of its transactions

 - Then:

   - Execute the proposal, if it has not yet been executed.
-  - Check that our `state_hash` coincides with the `state_hash` of the majority.
+  - Check that the node's `state_hash` coincides with the `state_hash` of the majority.
   - Proceed to **COMMIT** for this block.

 - Else: